We guarantee to beat your new insurance quote or renewal premium from any other insurer.

 Product liability cover is essential if you manufacture and/or sell goods.
 If a product you sell injures someone, or damages their property, you could be liable, even if you didn’t make the product yourself.

-In these cases, product liability insurance would cover your legal fees as well as any compensation you are required to pay.
-Most small businesses can’t afford to take on the cost of unexpected fees, so holding product liability insurance is a really important aspect of protecting the company you have built.
+In these cases, product liability insurance would cover your legal fees as well as any compensation you're required to pay.
+Most small businesses can't afford to take on the cost of unexpected fees, so holding product liability insurance is a really important aspect of protecting the company you have built.

-Manufacturers, distributors, suppliers and retailers could all be liable if a product or a component part causes injury or damage.
-That’s why it’s important to have product liability cover in place even if you view your business as a side project or hobby – for example, if you make and sell your own jewellery on Etsy.
+That's why it's important to have product liability cover in place even if you view your business as a side project or hobby - for example, if you make and sell your own jewellery on Etsy.
 Although your business may not provide your main source of income, you will still have many of the same responsibilities as a larger company.

 Here are some instances in which you could be liable: